vectorgrp/sil-kit-fmu-importer/README.md

 `VcdlExporter <Path/To/Exported/vCDL> [<Path/To/FMU>]*`

 You must provide the path to the vCDL output file (including its file extension) as the first argument and then the paths to your FMUs (including their file extension).
 > Only FMU containers are supported (not already extracted FMUs).

 ---

+#### **Communication Interface Exporter**

+This tool allows you to export the model descriptions of FMUs as a communication interface description file that can be provided to the FMU Importer.
+The order it will give to the members of structures is arbitrary.
+The structure types are based on the variables' names following FMI's structured naming convention, and the members are assigned to the correct structures.

+To build it, open a terminal in the CommInterfaceExporter directory (the one that contains CommInterfaceExporter.sln) and run the .NET build command

+- Windows: `dotnet build ./CommInterfaceExporter/CommInterfaceExporter.csproj -c Debug --no-self-contained -r win-x64`

+- Linux: `dotnet build ./CommInterfaceExporter/CommInterfaceExporter.csproj -c Debug --no-self-contained -r linux-x64`

+Alternatively, you can open the solution file in Visual Studio and build the Communication Interface Exporter from there.

+>Note: The Communication Interface Exporter is currently a tool for internal debugging purposes and does not have any quality assurance.
+You may encounter crashes while using it.

+To export a communication interface description you can run the following command from the folder where your Communication Interface Exporter binary resides:
+`CommInterfaceExporter --input-path <Path/To/FMU> --output-path <Path/To/Exported/CommItf>`

+> Only FMU containers are supported (not already extracted FMUs).

+---